Caruachi Dam: Design and construction

-The contract for the design, supply and installation of the main electro-mechanical equipment was awarded to a consortium of Kvaerner of Norway, GE Energy of the USA, and Elin Transformatoren GmbH of Austria.
+The contract for the design, supply and installation of the main electro-mechanical equipment was awarded to a consortium of Kvaerner of Norway, GE Energy of the US, and Elin Transformatoren GmbH of Austria.
 Major work began on the project in 1998.

 Following GE's acquisition of Kvaerner's hydro business in 1999, over 90% of the Caruachi contract was carried out by GE Hydro, including all aspects of the design, supply and installation of the turbines, generators, governors, exciters and cranes.
 A total of 12 Kaplan turbine-generator units, each capable of a power output of 180 MW, were supplied to the project.

 ABB of Switzerland won three contracts to provide the power transmission system for the project.
 A 400 kV substation and four related 400 kV transmission lines connect the plant with the country's transmission network.

 Alstom Power was awarded the contract for distributed control system and SCADA, and small electrical auxiliaries like UPS equipments and DC distribution boards.

 The original GE Hydro and Elin contracts were, through several mergers and acquisitions, transferred to the 2005-created Andritz Hydro of Austria.
 While the original Alstom contract was in 2014 inherited by a new GE Renewable Energy entity.